Subreducts and Subvarieties of PBZ*--lattices: Introduction

-By definition, {\em antiortholattices} are the \PBZ --lattices in which $0$ and $1$ are the only elements whose Kleene complements are bounded lattice complements.
-Here we prove that, in distributive antiortholattices, moreover, $0$ and $1$ are the only elements that have bounded lattice complements; however, this property is not preserved in the non--distributive case.
+$\PBZs $ includes the variety $\OML $ of {\em orthomodular lattices} considered with an extended signature, by endowing each orthomodular lattice with a second complement equalling their Kleene complement, and it also includes the proper universal class $\AOL $ of {\em antiortholattices}, which are, by definition, the \PBZ --lattices with all nonzero elements {\em dense}, i.e. having $0$ as their Brouwer complement.
+Antiortholattices are exactly the \PBZ --lattices in which $0$ and $1$ are the only elements whose Kleene complements are bounded lattice complements.
+We prove that, in distributive antiortholattices, moreover, $0$ and $1$ are the only elements that have bounded lattice complements; however, this property is not preserved in the non--distributive case.
+We also prove that the lattice reducts of antiortholattices are directly irreducible and further investigate direct irreducibility, as well as the lengths of two important subposets of the lattice reducts of \PBZ --lattices.
+In Theorem \ref{notgendist} we obtain an infinite ascending chain of subvarieties of the variety $\DIST $ of distributive \PBZ --lattices, which is included in the variety generated by antiortholattices.

-A straightforward property of antiortholattices noticed in \cite{GLP} is that they are directly irreducible, and hence they do form a proper universal class, as mentioned above.
-Here we prove that, moreover, their lattice reducts are directly irreducible, and determine the directly irreducible members of the varieties $\OML \vee \H \S \P (\AOL )$ and $\H \S \P (\OML \boxplus \AOL )$.

-By definition, the {\em dense elements} of a \PBZ --lattice are its elements whose Brouwer complements equal $0$ \cite{pbzsums}.
-In antiortholattices, $0$ is the only non--dense element, while, in orthomodular lattices, $1$ is the only dense element.
-Here we study the lengths of the subposets of dense elements in the subvarieties of $\PBZs $; it turns out that no subvariety of $\PBZs $ which is not included in $\OML $ has an upper bound for the lengths of the subposets of the dense elements of its members.